Finite element approximation for a convective Brinkman--Forchheimer problem coupled with a heat equation: Introduction

 Now that we have briefly explained the importance of non-isothermal flows and mentioned some applications, we would like to turn our attention to the so-called convective Brinkman--Forchheimer model.
 In the following, we will divide the discussion into two parts:

-$\bullet$ The Darcy--Forchheimer equations: As stated in \cite{MR2425154}, Darcy's law, namely $\mathbf{u} = K \nabla \mathsf{p}/\mu$, is a linear relation describing the creep flow of Newtonian fluids in porous media.
+$\bullet$ The Darcy--Forchheimer equations: As stated in \cite{MR2425154}, Darcy's law, namely $\mathbf{u} = - K \nabla \mathsf{p}/\mu$, is a linear relation that describes the creep flow of Newtonian fluids in porous media.
 It is supported by years of experimental data and has numerous applications in engineering.
-However, based on flow experiments in sand packs, Forchheimer recognized that Darcy's law was not adequate for moderate Reynolds numbers.
-He found that the relationship between the pressure gradient and the Darcy velocity was nonlinear and that such a nonlinearity appeared to be quadratic for a variety of experimental data \cite{forchheimer1901wasserbewegung}; see \cite[page 2]{MR2425154} and \cite[page 55]{whitaker1996forchheimer}.
+However, based on flow experiments in sand packs, Forchheimer realized that Darcy's law was not adequate for moderate Reynolds numbers.
+He found that the relationship between the pressure gradient and the Darcy velocity was nonlinear and that this nonlinearity appeared to be quadratic for a variety of experimental data \cite{forchheimer1901wasserbewegung}; see \cite[page 162]{MR2425154} and \cite[Section 6, page 55]{whitaker1996forchheimer}.
 This modification of the Darcy equations is usually referred to as the Darcy--Forchheimer equations and has been studied in detail in several papers.
-We refer the reader to the following non-exhaustive list of references \cite{MR4127956,MR4092292,MR4049400,MR2425154,MR2948707,MR3022234}.
+We refer the reader to the following non-exhaustive list of references \cite{MR4092292,MR4049400,MR2425154,MR2948707,MR3022234}.
 As mentioned in \cite{Beyond_Beta}, Forchheimer also noted in his 1901 publication that some data sets could not be described by the quadratic correction.
 Therefore, he suggested adding a cubic term to describe the behavior of the observed flow in these cases.
-He also postulated that the correction of Darcy's law could allow a polynomial expression in $\mathbf{u}$, e.g., $\mathbf{u} + |\mathbf{u}|\mathbf{u} + |\mathbf{u}|^{2}\mathbf{u}$ and $\mathbf{u} + |\mathbf{u}|^{s-2}\mathbf{u}$; see \cite[page 59]{muskat1937flow}, \cite[\S 2.3]{firdaouss1997nonlinear}, and \cite[page 12]{straughan2008stability}.
-In practice, the exponent $s$ takes the value $3$ and $4$ in several applications; see \cite{firdaouss1997nonlinear,MR1090724,balhoff2010polynomial,MR2027361,MR1856630,rojas1998nonlinear,skjetne1999new,MR3636305} for the case $s = 4$.
+He also postulated that the Darcy's law correction could allow a polynomial expression in $\mathbf{u}$, e.g., $\mathbf{u} + |\mathbf{u}|\mathbf{u} + |\mathbf{u}|^{2}\mathbf{u}$ and $\mathbf{u} + |\mathbf{u}|^{s-2}\mathbf{u}$; see \cite[page 59]{muskat1937flow}, \cite[\S 2.3]{firdaouss1997nonlinear}, and \cite[page 12]{straughan2008stability}.
+In practice, the exponent $s$ takes the value $3$ and $4$ in several applications; see \cite{balhoff2010polynomial,firdaouss1997nonlinear,MR2027361,MR1090724,MR1856630,rojas1998nonlinear,skjetne1999new,MR3636305} for the case $s = 4$.
 As mentioned in \cite[page 133]{skjetne1999new}, the use of the fractional value $s = 7/2$ is also considered in the literature.
-For this reason and for reasons of generality, we consider $s \in [3,4]$ in our work.
+For these reasons, we consider the parameter $s \in [3,4]$ in our work.

 $\bullet$ The convective Brinkman--Forchheimer equations: The inclusion of $-\Delta \mathbf{u}$ and the convective term $(\mathbf{u} \cdot \nabla) \mathbf{u}$ in the Darcy--Forchheimer equations leads to the so-called convective Brinkman--Forchheimer model \eqref{eq:model}.
 Assuming a two-dimensional stationary, isotropic, incompressible, homogeneous flow through a fluid-saturated porous medium, this system was derived by the authors of \cite{VAFAI1981195} as the governing momentum equation based on local volume averaging and matched asymptotic expansion; see also \cite{lastone}.
 Further justifications for the inclusion of the so-called Brinkman and convective terms in \eqref{eq:model} were later presented in \cite{VAFAI199511}.
 We refer the interested reader to \cite{ACO:24:JSC,MR4328398,guo2005lattice,MR3967591,MR3636305} for further insights, analysis, and applications of this model.